-Best Quotes by St. Edith Stein (aka St. Teresa Benedicta of the Cross)
+14 Best Quotes by Saint Edith Stein (AKA Saint Teresa Benedicta of the Cross)

-Edith Stein was born in Breslau in the German Empire (now Wroclaw, Poland) on 12 October 1891.
-She was the youngest of 11 and was raised in the Jewish faith.
+Edith Stein was born in Breslau in the German Empire (now known as Wroclaw, Poland) on October 12, 1891.
+She was the youngest of 11 children and was raised in the Jewish faith.
 After the death of her father at a young age, Edith lost her faith.
-She was a force of nature of a woman who enjoyed philosophy and teaching, and earned many degrees and accolades for her academic prowess.
+She was a woman with a strong force of nature who also enjoyed philosophy and teaching.
+She earned many degrees and accolades for her academic prowess.

-In 1922 (when she was 31 years old), Edith Stein officially converted to Catholicism after reading the autobiography of St. Teresa of Avila.
-"When I had finished the book, I said to myself: This is the truth."
-Though she wanted to become a Carmelite nun immediately after being baptized, she was barred from doing so until 1934 (when she was 43 years old).
+When Edith turned 31 years old, she was officially converted to Catholicism after reading an autobiography about Saint Teresa of Avila.
+She said, "When I had finished the book, I said to myself: This is the truth."
+Though she wanted to become a Carmelite nun immediately after being baptized, she was barred from doing so until 1934 (when she turned 43 years old).

-Edith was gassed to death seven days later on August 9, 1942 in the Auschwitz concentration camp for being of Jewish descent, even though she was a Catholic convert.
+On August 9, 1942, Edith was gassed to death in the Auschwitz concentration camp for being of Jewish descent, even though she was a Catholic convert.

-She was beatified on May 1, 1987, in Cologne, Germany by Pope John Paul II and later canonized on October 11, 1998, in Vatican City again by Pope John Paul II.
+She was beatified on May 1, 1987, in Cologne, Germany by Pope John Paul II, and later canonized on October 11, 1998, in Vatican City by Pope John Paul II.

 Her feast day is August 9 (the day she was martyred).
 She is known as the patron saint of Europe, loss of parents, converted Jews, martyrs, and World Youth Day.